• Skip to primary navigation

 Notes

-Note on buttermilk: I love using buttermilk in these doughnuts!
+Note on buttermilk: I love using buttermilk in these donuts!
 That said, if you don't have buttermilk, you can do a quick substitution: put 1 ¼ teaspoons vinegar OR lemon juice into a liquid measuring cup, then add enough milk (I find that 2% milkfat or greater works best) to come up to the 1 ¼ cup line.
 Let sit for 5 minutes, then it's ready for use!

 Note on vanilla bean paste: You know me, it's in everything!
 I just adore this ingredient!
 If you'd prefer to substitute, you can use an equal measure of vanilla extract.